medusa-project/metaslurper/README.md

     1. The task definition must define all of the environment variables in the "Configuration" section (above)
 2. Install the `aws` command-line tool
-3. `cp ecs-push.sh.sample ecs-push.sh` and edit as necessary
+3. `cp ecr-push.sh.sample ecr-push.sh` and edit as necessary
-4. `ecs-push.sh`
+4. `ecr-push.sh`

 At this point the container is available and tasks are ready to run.
 One way to run them is with the `aws` command-line tool, for which a convenient wrapper